Fransenson/PyT_Notifier_2/README.md

 ## Feedback
 Please report any issues here on GitHub.

-If you want to buy me a coffee (or a sports car):
+If you want to buy me a coffee:

 BTC: 1Nswn7aKAgzCjeha6aJQrAhz5GRm8oSBSw